BeataWereszczynska/square_img_fragments/README.md

 5. length of the side of the square fragments, as an int,
 6. the image to work on, as an JpegImageFile, Mode:RGB.

-Here I present modified version of my solution adapted to process MRI (Magnetic Resonance Imaging) images in FDF format (native for Agilent MRI scanners).
+Here I present modified version of my solution, adapted to process MRI (Magnetic Resonance Imaging) images in FDF format (native for Agilent MRI scanners).
 The current version:

 1. takes as an input the FDF image path instead of preloaded jpg image,
 2. can be easily modified to work on any image format,